Unit rationale, description and aim

 Assessment strategy and rationale

-The assessment strategy used in this unit encourages depth of learning and provides the students the opportunity to develop their capacity to interpret, translate, apply and evaluate evidence-based care provision in neuroscience settings.
-In order to develop neuroscience nursing knowledge and skills required to achieve the learning outcomes and graduate attributes, students first demonstrate the ability to participate in peer review and create an e-Poster presentation on a common neuroscience condition that causes cerebral oedema.
-Knowledge and skills gained in this assessment task are then further developed in the final assessment.
-In the final assessment students will undertake a case study review on a neuroscience patient with intracranial hypertension.
-Students will need to demonstrate the interplay between anatomical, pathophysiological and the physiological conditions that lead to the complex post operative care requirements.
+Building on Knowledge and skills gained in the Parts A and B of the first assessment task, in Task 2, students will undertake a case study review on a neuroscience patient with intracranial hypertension.
+In this task Students will need to demonstrate the interplay between anatomical, pathophysiological and the physiological conditions that lead to the complex post operative care requirements.
 The pre and post operative considerations of the patient’s condition, diagnostics, signs and symptoms, the medical and nursing management required, complications that may be encountered and the comprehensive care of the neuroscience patient in relation to the provision of holistic care for the patient’s health and wellbeing.
 Through the application of learned knowledge, critical thinking skills, analysis and synthesis of evidence, students will develop a comprehensive plan of care that addresses risk management, treatment and prevention strategies that promote physical and psychosocial health and well-being for patients undergoing neuroscience interventions.
-To pass NRSG536 Neuroscience: Principles of Care, students must demonstrate achievement of every learning outcome and obtain a minimum mark of 50% for the unit.

 Overview of assessments